Magnification: Angular magnification

-where $\varepsilon_0$ is the angle subtended by the object at the front focal point of the objective and $\varepsilon$ is the angle subtended by the image at the rear focal point of the eyepiece.
+where $\varepsilon_0$ is the angle subtended by an object (w.r.t the optical axis) and $\varepsilon$ is the angle subtended by its image (also w.r.t the optical axis) made by an optical instrument.

 For example, the mean angular size of the Moon's disk as viewed from Earth's surface is about 0.52°.
 Thus, through binoculars with 10× magnification, the Moon appears to subtend an angle of about 5.2°.

-By convention, for magnifying glasses and optical microscopes, where the size of the object is a linear dimension and the apparent size is an angle, the magnification is the ratio between the apparent (angular) size as seen in the eyepiece and the angular size of the object when placed at the conventional closest distance of distinct vision: 25 cm from the eye.
+By convention, for magnifying glasses and optical microscopes, where the size of an object is a linear dimension and the apparent size (the image size) of it is an angle, the magnification is the ratio between the apparent (angular) size as seen via instrument and the angular size of the object when the object is placed at the conventional closest distance of distinct vision to an unaided human eye: 25 cm from the eye (called the near point).

 A thin lens where black dimensions are real, the greys are virtual.